American Apprenticeship training is distinguished from other types of workplace training by several factors:

 - Training results in an industry-recognized credential

-U.S. Department of Labor maintains a number of web-based resources including technical assistance products including the Quick Start Toolkit, which provides helpful steps and resources to start and register an apprenticeship program as well as the Federal Resources Playbook, which provides information on using federal funds and resources to support a registered apprenticeship program.
+U.S. Department of Labor maintains a number of web-based resources, which provides helpful steps and resources to start and register an apprenticeship program as well as the Federal Resources Playbook, which provides information on using federal funds and resources to support a registered apprenticeship program.

 Source: U.S. Department of Labor, February 6, 2015